Future of the Ocean Symposium & Ocean Champions Awards Luncheon Oct. 29

 The 11th Annual Future of the Ocean Symposium and Champions of the Ocean

 Awards Luncheon will be held on Oct.
-29 from 10 a.m.-2 p.m. at historic Wilson Hall on the Monmouth University campus in West Long Branch.
+29 from 10 a.m.-2 p.m. at the historic Great Hall on the Monmouth University campus in West Long Branch.
 The theme of this year’s symposium is “A Revolution at Sea: Ocean Exploration, Technology & Discovery.”

-This year’s honorees for National Champions of the Ocean will be Dr. Sylvia Earle (click here for bio), National Geographic Society Explorer-in-Residence, and Terry Garcia, National Geographic Society Chief Science and Exploration Officer.
+This year’s honorees for National Champions of the Ocean will be Dr. Sylvia Earle, National Geographic Society Explorer-in-Residence, and Terry Garcia, National Geographic Society Chief Science and Exploration Officer.

 Visit the event page for full details, including the list of this year’s honorees and contact information for sponsorship opportunities.

 ‘Arctic Journeys in the Era of Climate Change’ at the Great Hall Sept.
 29

 Sailor and photographer David Thoreson will host a discussion of his firsthand observations of how climate change is impacting the Arctic region on Sept.
 29 from 7-8:30 p.m.
 The free event, titled “Arctic Journeys in the Era of Climate Change: A Presentation by David Thoreson,” is being presented by the Monmouth University Urban Coast Institute in partnership with the Alaska Wilderness League, Jacques Cousteau National Estuarine Research Reserve, Sustainable Jersey, NY/NJ Baykeeper, New Jersey Sea Grant Consortium and The Nature Conservancy.